tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 end;
 ```

-#### Customer Operator definitions
+#### Custom Operator definitions

+FIXME
-Custom operators allow legacy operators written before the query language was designed to be used with the query language.
-As the query langauge and legacy yaml format share the same DAG model and pipeline formats, they are interoperable at runtime and are backwards compatible:
+Custom operators allow legacy operators written before the query language.
+As the query langauge and deprecated yaml format share the same DAG model and pipeline formats, they are interoperable at runtime and are backwards compatible:

 Operator definition grammar: